drwetter/testssl.sh/Readme.md

 #### Status

-_ _Here in the master branch you find the stable version 2.8rc2 of the software, it superseds 2.6.
-Version 2.8 is currently being finalized_ .
-The 2.9dev branch is the developement -- with new  features  and maybe some bugs.
+_ _Here in the 2.9dev branch you find the development version of the software -- with new features and maybe some bugs.
 For the stable version and **a more thorough description of the command line options** please see [testssl.sh](https://testssl.sh/ "Go to the site with the stable version and more documentation") or https://github.com/drwetter/testssl.sh/wiki/Usage-Documentation.